Petit-Quebec/sommelier/README.md

-# Prospector
+# Sommelier
-A Discord exploration bot, focused on mapping Discord objects to a discoverable game world, allowing users to incrementally explore a fantasy world embedded in their familiar servers, channels, and users.
+A Discord bot written in Rust.
+The goal of this bot is _not_ to create an amazing piece of software, but to just have fun with friends and have something fun to work on.

 ## Modules
 This is a brief description of the three modules of this project.
 The first two are named folders in the root of this directory, and the third (main module) is contained in the **src** directory.

 ### Ante
-Startup script required to initialize the [Discord Application Commands](https://discord.com/developers/docs/interactions/application-commands) required by Prospector.
+Startup script required to initialize the [Discord Application Commands](https://discord.com/developers/docs/interactions/application-commands) required by Sommelier.
 This module requires the use of the **contractor** module to manage commands.

 ### Contractor
-Contractor is a library responsible for managing the set of allowed [Discord Application Commands](https://discord.com/developers/docs/interactions/application-commands) associated with Prospector.
+Contractor is a library responsible for managing the set of allowed [Discord Application Commands](https://discord.com/developers/docs/interactions/application-commands) associated with Sommelier.

-### Prospector
+### Sommelier
-Contains the main Prospector logic of the bot.
+Contains the main Sommelier logic of the bot.
 This module is set up as an [AWS Lambda](https://aws.amazon.com/lambda/), which takes in a user Discord interaction, and returns the appropriate response.
 See [this documentation](https://discord.com/developers/docs/interactions/receiving-and-responding) for more on Discord interaction structure.

 ## Environment Setup